ICEPAY/REST-API-PHP/doc/parameters.md

 **Important notes:**

-  - The field ‘issuer’ must always contain a value allowed under the chosen payment method.
+  - The field `issuer` must always contain a value allowed under the chosen payment method.
 For example when paying with iDEAL, the issuer must be a Dutch consumer bank supporting iDEAL.
 When paying with credit cards, the issuer must be a supported credit card scheme for which you have a subscription.
   - Most payment methods are limited to certain countries.
 Some payment methods (iDEAL, giropay, Carte Bleue etc.) are limited to one country, while others (Wire Transfer, SOFORT Banking) are limited to the SEPA area or to a certain part of the SEPA area.
 The Supported Parameters Sheet (see link above) specifies for the allowed countries for each payment method.

 ### Payment Service